 Recent entrants like the Buffalo-Trace-owned Caribou Crossing are pushing the field into new flavor arenas, but Canadian drams are classically light and sweet; more kindred to a blended Irish Whiskeys than a peaty Scotch or oak-laced Bourbon.

 They can also be distilled to a higher proof than Bourbon, which the government caps at 160.
-The base Spirit for Canadian Whiskies frequently hit proofs around 190, meaning a stronger, but less flavorful foundation.
+The base Spirit for Canadian Whiskies frequently hit proofs around 190, meaning a stronger foundation.

-What goes into them isn’t particularly enchanting, either.
-Middle America conjures the image of tall, orderly stalks to many minds, but corn is going just as strong up North.
-Corn and wheat are the primary grains used in Canadian Whisky production, imbuing that grain's feathery, dulcet flavor profiles of those grains to the resulting blend.
+And while middle America conjures the image of tall, orderly stalks to many minds, but corn is going just as strong up North.
+Corn and wheat are the primary grains used in Canadian Whisky production, imbuing those distinct flavor profiles of those grains into the resulting blend.

-In summary, the classic Canadian Whisky is a slightly bland, light, and sweet liquor; the store-brand vanilla ice cream of the Whisky world.
+In summary, the classic Canadian Whisky has been mostly known for being is light and sweet liquor; the store-brand vanilla ice cream of the Whisky world.
 But the industry is changing.
 And has a past more interesting than its reputation suggests.

 Distilling in the Canadian provinces began when European settlers brought their know-how and penchant for a good buzz to the shores of Quebec some time in the 1700s.
 After landing in the East, where Caribbean molasses was widely available, many of the early settlers made Rum.
 As they proceeded west the pioneers found abundant wheat, and Whisky production took off.